semrush/intergalactic/website/docs/components/tooltip/tooltip.md

 ![](static/tooltip-basic.png)

-In some cases (e.g., for advertising purposes) you can format text and add other components to the tooltip:
+In some cases (for example, for advertising purposes) you can format text and add other components to the tooltip:

 - [Button](/components/button/), [Link](/components/link/), etc.;
 - image;